andrelohmann/silverstripe-apptemplate/README.md

  * clone the project
  * remove all git files and directories (.git/, .gitignore, ...)
- * create new .gitignore File with following contents (add all folders of the included modules)
+ * create new .gitignore File with following contents

 ```yaml
 /.htaccess